tenondecrpc/devtron-eks/INSTALL_DEVTRON.md

 # Installing Devtron on EKS

-Simplified guide to install Devtron with CI/CD on an EKS cluster.
+Manual installation guide for Devtron with CI/CD on an EKS cluster.

+> **Note**: Devtron installation is now a manual process.
+The CDK deployment creates only the EKS cluster infrastructure.

+## Prerequisites

+Before installing Devtron, ensure you have:

+1. **EKS Cluster**: Deployed via CDK (see README.md for deployment instructions)
+2. **Cluster Connection**: Run `npm run connect-cluster` to connect to your EKS cluster
+3. **kubectl**: Configured and connected to your cluster
+4. **Helm**: Version 3.x installed

 ## Essential Information